![]() |

 Our partners are Asuret, a leader in strategic project intelligence, headed up by my good friend Michael Krigsman, and Socialtext, one of the most recognized names in Enterprise 2.0 and who provides the default toolset for Pragmatic Enterprise 2.0.
 Although we always use the best tool for the job, we benefit greatly from having a standard toolset that is mature, has a broad range of functionality, best-of-breed capabilities, and with which we have a strategic relationship to drive unique customer requirements.
 You can read Ross Mayfield's announcement post here.
 For reasons that I will explain below, I truly believe this partnership will genuinely change what's possible and will fundamentally improve the outcomes of social computing efforts in enterprises around the world.

-As I've discussed in the past, there's a lot more to effective enterprise social media than bringing a Facebook, Twitter, or Wikipedia clone into an organization and setting it loose, although that's a common pattern that can generate issues down the road.
+As I’ve discussed many times in the past, there’s a lot more to effective enterprise social media than bringing a Facebook, Twitter, or Wikipedia clone into an organization and setting it loose, although that’s a common pattern that often generates issues down the road.
 Getting engagement and creating vibrant communities that drive business objectives forward in meaningful ways while minimizing exposure to unwanted outcomes is what real, effective social business is about.

 How To Improve Enterprise Social Computing